maximemulder/clam/notes/QUESTIONS.md

 - Is the bottom type only of the proper kind, or can it be of all kinds ?
 - What are the tradeoffs of using substitution versus context ?
 - Should the language implement implied bounds for type parameters ?
-- It is possible for unions and intersectiont to support higher-kinded types ?
+- It is possible for unions and intersections to support higher-kinded types ?
+- Should universal type abstrations be evaluated on introduction ?